Andrew955/attout/README.md

 # attout

+A simple stata program to output bunches of psmatch2 results.
 If you have to run bunches of psmatch2 and output them, this will be a good choice instead of endless ctrl+c/ctrl+v.
 Meanwhile, you'd better use the loop i provided below.
 It will my pleasure to hear you advice.

 **Description：**